chrisnoonan98675/site/_drafts/xl-deploy/how-to/install-and-configure-a-satellite-server.markdown

 - remoting
 - satellite
 - configuration
+- system administration
 ---

-## Install it
+## Install the satellite

-Before you install the XL Deploy satellite software, Java SE Development Kit 7 (JDK 7) must be installed.
+To install the XL Deploy satellite software:

+1. Ensure that Java SE Development Kit 7 (JDK 7) is installed on the satellite server.
-To install the satellite software, extract the ZIP file of the Xebialabs distribution in the desired installation location.
+2. Extract the satellite distribution ZIP file in location on the server where you want to install the software.

-## Run it
+## Start the satellite

-To launch the satellite server, execute the appropriate script in the `bin` directory:
+To start the satellite software, execute the appropriate script in the `bin` directory of the installation:

 * Unix: `xl-satellite-server`
-* Windows: `xl-satellite-server.cmd`
+* Microsoft Windows: `xl-satellite-server.cmd`

-## Configure it
+## Configure the satellite

-**NOTE**: any change in the configuration requires a restart of the satellite process.
-There is no live-reloading targeted yet.
-However, there is not impact on XL-Deploy side.

-A satellite communicates with XL-Deploy throught TCP connections.
-The satellite side is considered as the server side.
-It will open two ports and wait for xl-deploy to connect.
+Satellite servers communicate with XL Deploy through TCP connections.
+The satellite side of the connection is considered to be the server side.
+The satellite must open two ports and wait for XL Deploy to connect.
+One port is required for command handling, and the other is required for file (artifact) upload.
+You may need to configure satellite communication ports and ensure that firewalls are opened for outgoing traffic from XL Deploy to satellites.

+**Note:** If you change the satellite configuration, you must restart the satellite process.
+You do not have to restart XL Deploy.

-### Configuration of the command handling channel
+### Configure the command handling channel

-A blank value is this property will make satellite to bind to the first hostname resolved.
-You can override this property in this configuration `akka.remote.netty.tcp.hostname` in the file `conf/application.conf`.
+The `akka.remote.netty.tcp.hostname` property in the `conf/application.conf` file defines the command handling channel.
+If it is blank, the satellite will bind to the first host name that is resolved.

+You can override the property as follows:

     akka {
       remote {